-Muscat is the gem of the Arabian coast and capital city of Oman.
-Flanked by the rocky Al Hajar Mountains, Muscat’s scenery is dramatic, but the city itself nestles into this landscape with unassuming grace.
-Its clean white buildings retain their traditional character.
 Despite the fact that it is a capital city there are very few high rises; instead the town retains its beautiful domes and arabesque windows.
 Any Muscat city guide will tell you that the sea plays an important role in this city’s history, and its breathtaking harbour is testament to that.
 Muscat’s port is still bustling with life and is a financial lifeline for the city.
 However, as Muscat tourist information will quickly tell you it’s not just a business town.
 Must-see sights include the Mirani and Jalali Forts, along with the Sultan's ornate Al Alam Palace.
-Any visit to Muscat will be a very pleasurable experience.
+Book a 3 or 4 star hotel for visiting Muscat: you’ll have a very pleasurable experience!

 You can fly into Muscat International Airport which is about a 20 minute taxi ride into the city centre.
+Our luxury hotels in Muscat have easy access to the airport.
 There are also good road links between Muscat and nearby Dubai with an approximate 6 hour car journey between the two.
 Once you’re in Muscat transport can be a little tricky as the city is fairly spread out.
 Most people get around by maxi taxi, vans that often hold a number of people, and drive along main routes like buses.
 There are also many rent-a-car businesses operating in Muscat.